Bloom Hamner

 Mr. Cole is an avid outdoorsman, having grown up backpacking and camping in the White Mountains.
 He also enjoys baseball and basketball, as well as playing the drums.

-Christ School underwent a basketball renaissance in Josh Coley's first year and won a state championship in his second.
-Suffice it to say, all Greenie student-athletes are in capable hands with Coach Coley as Athletic Director.
+Christ School underwent a basketball renaissance in Josh Coley's first year and won a state championship in his second and third.
+Suffice it to say, all Greenie student-athletes are in capable hands with Coach Coley as Athletic Director and Basketball Program Director.

-His two-year record is 47-15 with Varsity Basketball after inheriting a program in 2021 that had won just three games the year before.
-Christ School defeated Carmel Christian, 53-48, for the NCISAA 4-A championship on Feb.
-25, 2023, in Lewisville, N.C.
+His two-year record is 73-20 with Varsity Basketball after inheriting a program in 2021 that had won just three games the year before.
+Christ School defeated Charlotte Providence Day for back-to-back NCISAA 4-A state championships in February 2024.

 Before arriving in Arden, Mr. Coley had nine years of coaching experience from Charlotte area high schools Garinger, Carmel Christian, and United Faith Christian Academy, where he directed the NCISAA program to a 94-28 overall record with four conference championships as well as a state finals appearance and two trips to the NCISAA semifinal round.
 During his time at United Faith, Mr. Coley served as Athletic Director, where he was responsible for managing budgets and staff, as well as enforcing state association rules.
 More than 20 student athletes at United Faith signed basketball scholarships with Division I or Division II colleges.